 Both methods then require the solvent to be evaporated, leaving the extracted concentrate.

 If using IPA to remove plant residue, we recommend using it straight from the bottle, as 99% will provide the best solvent characteristics.
-It’s particularly effective at removing resin from harvesting equipment.

 If using IPA to sterilize surfaces, we recommend diluting it with 30% by volume water, as this will slow down the evaporation of the IPA, letting it fully sterilize any bacteria or viruses it’s in contact with before evaporating.
 IPA evaporates really quickly, especially on warm surfaces.